replikativ/kabel/README.md

 transform, inject and pass through messages.
 Useful middlewares still
 missing:

-- authentication, e.g. two-factor over e-mail
+- Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
-- qos monitoring, latency and throughput measures
+- QoS monitoring, latency and throughput measures
 - remote debugging, sending full.async exceptions back to the server
 - other usefull `ring` middlewares which should be ported?  - ...

 ## Connectivity

-ore transport alternatives like long-polling with SSEs, WebRTC or normal sockets should not be hard to add.
+More transport alternatives like long-polling with SSEs, WebRTC or normal sockets should not be hard to add.